 Style: Choose a container that complements your outdoor space and the style of your home.
 Consider the color, texture, and design of the container to create an attractive and cohesive look.
 Here is an all-purpose, lightweight, versatile flower container that would complement many decor styles:

-Creative Ideas for Plant Containers
+Creative Ideas for Plant Containers and Flower Pot Arrangements

 As long as you are able to make holes in the bottom of the container for drainage, just about any type of container could be a plant container.
 You could repurpose leaky watering cans, buckets, sand pails, and even old mixing bowls.
 I have even seen succulents planted in an old pair of gardening boots.
 You can even get a flower container that looks like a piece of wood.